Visa Extension Status: Can You Stay in the U.S.?

 Linguistic precision belongs to trained professionals.

-And when documentation is involved, precision matters.
+Ultimately, when documentation is involved, precision matters.

 Can someone stay in the U.S. while a visa extension status is pending?